Allocating Secret Santas with a Substitution Cipher using Clojure

 function with the ability to return cipher text.

-I envision being able to use the solution this coming December, printing and cutting out each of the pairings to distribute to participants.
+I envision being able to use the solution this coming December, printing and cutting out each of the pairings to distribute to the participants.